rehypejs/rehype-highlight/readme.md

 }
 ```

-Running that yields the same as `example.html`.
+Running that yields the same as `example.html`: none of them are highlighted.

 ### Example: registering

 `rehype-highlight` supports 35 common used languages by default.
-This makes it light to load in Node.js and browsers while supporting most cases
+This makes it small to load in browsers and Node.js, while supporting most cases
 by default.
 It’s possible to add support for more languages.

-`example.html`:
+For example, with `example.html`:

 ```html
 <pre><code class="language-bnf">a ::= 'a' | 'A'</code></pre>
 ```

-`example.js`:
+And `example.js`:

 ```js
 import {read} from 'to-vfile'